-Ever since its formation Ensemble Musikfabrik has had the reputation of being one of the leading ensembles for contemporary music.
+Ever since its formation, Ensemble Musikfabrik has had the reputation of being one of the leading ensembles for contemporary music.
 Following the literal meaning of its name, Ensemble Musikfabrik is particularly dedicated to artistic innovation.
-New, unknown, and often personally commissioned works in an unusual media are typical of their productions.
+New, unknown, and often personally commissioned works in unusual media are typical of their productions.
 The results of their extensive work, usually taking place in close collaboration with the composers, are presented by the Cologne-based international soloist ensemble in about 80 concerts a year in both Germany and abroad, at Festivals, in their own series “Musikfabrik in WDR” and in regular radio recordings and CD productions.

 The musicians themselves take the responsibility for making all-important decisions.
-Exploring the capabilities of modern communication forms, and new possibilities for expression in musical and theatrical areas, are a focal point.
+Exploring forms of modern communication, and new possibilities for expression in musical and theatrical areas, are a focal point.
 Interdisciplinary projects that can include live electronics, dance, theatre, film, literature and creative artists, along with chamber music, and the confrontation with works using open form and improvisation, extend the traditional conducted ensemble concerts.
-Discussion concerts and the experimentation with alternative concert forms involving audience participation are also part of this.
+Lecture concerts and the experimentation with alternative concert forms involving audience participation are also part of this.
 Thanks to its extraordinary profile, and its superb artistic quality, the Ensemble Musikfabrik is sought after world wide and is a trusted partner of renowned composers and conductors.
 Since 2013 the ensemble owns a complete replicated set of the Harry Partch instruments.
 Furthermore, the double bell brass instruments are another outstanding trait of the ensemble's eagerness to experiment.

 The ensemble’s guest list is as prominent as it is long: It includes Mark Andre, Louis Andriessen, Stefan Asbury, Sir Harrison Birtwistle, Unsuk Chin, Péter Eötvös, Brian Ferneyhough, Heiner Goebbels, Toshio Hosokawa, Michael Jarrell, Mauricio Kagel, Helmut Lachenmann, David Lang, Liza Lim, Benedict Mason, Mouse on Mars, Carlus Padrissa (La Fura dels Baus), Emilio Pomàrico, Enno Poppe, Wolfgang Rihm, Peter Rundel, Rebecca Saunders, Karlheinz Stockhausen, Ilan Volkov and Sasha Waltz.